Hurricanes in Virginia

 Superstorm Sandy in October, 2012 bypassed most of Virginia before slamming into New Jersey and New York City, but a future storm like it could redistribute the sands on Willoughby Spit and destroy all the development and the southern end of the Hampton Roads Bridge-Tunnel.
 A Class 3 hurricane will hit the Chesapeake Bay someday, and coastal cities are preparing for the inevitable.

 Models are just one tool used to predict hurricane paths and intensity.
-Forecasters, not computers, make forecasts using satellite data, previous hurricane history, and asssments of a changing climate as the oceans get warmer.
+Forecasters, not computers, make forecasts using satellite data, previous hurricane history, and assessments of a changing climate as the oceans get warmer.

-Models are particularly poor at anticipating when a storm will intensify rapidly, though in 2023 they did alert forecasters that Hurricane Idalia would grow in intensity quickly before slamming into the west coast of Florida.
+Models have been particularly poor at anticipating when a storm will intensify rapidly, though in 2023 they did alert forecasters that Hurricane Idalia would grow in intensity quickly before slamming into the west coast of Florida.
 Later in 2023, models completely missed the extraordinary growth within one day of Tropical Storm Otis into Class 5 Hurricane Otis before it hit the west coast of Mexico.

 computer models failed to predict the rapid intensification of Hurricane Otis from tropical storm to Class 5 hurricane within one day